fjb2020/PiwigoPublish-lrc-plugin/README.md

 ## Development and Testing

 This plugin has been developed on an macOS platform with Apple silicon.
-I don't have a windows platform capable of running Lightroom Classic available so no testing at all has been carried out on a windows platform.

 The development/test environment is:
 - Lightroom Classic 15.0.1 release